rootsh0pf/coralbleach/README.md

  3. Save images in PNG file format
  4. Download the script "folderleaf.py" and run it in the folder containing the photos
  5. It will create a CSV file with the results called "leaf_damage.csv"

+## Credits
+Thanks to [LucxMangaJet](https://github.com/LucxMangaJet) for helping me create the first version!